dbertolino-github/java_metrics_sensor/README.md

 * Coupling between objects (CBO)
 * Depth of Inheritance tree (DIT)
 * Number of Children (NOC)

-__For complete documentation about these metrics, please refer to PDF file in the CODE section__

 The software is built on top of ANTLR4 compiler generated with an open-source Java8 grammar.
 It provides a JavaFX GUI and the possibility to print the results in three different .csv files, each one represents a depth level of the analysis: Overview, Classes and single methods.